FlatKey/ansible-firewalld-role/README.md

         immediate: (optional, default: true)
 ```

-For example the default is to allow SSH on the public interface:
+For example the default is to allow SSH on the public zone:

 ```
     firewalld_port_rules: